 By placing a checkmark in one box in each group below, please indicate which statements best describe your own health state today.

 1. Mobility:

-- "1=I have no problems in walking about"

-- "2=I have some problems in walking about"

-- "3=I am confined to bed"
+Check the appropriate box.
+"1=I have no problems in walking about" "2=I have some problems in walking about" "3=I am confined to bed"

 2. Self-Care: